 How to Make Tiramisu Brownies

-2. Mix in all of the dry ingredients.
-Sprinkle in the cocoa powder, flour, cornstarch, baking soda, salt, and espresso powder.
-Fold everything together gently—just enough to combine.
-Toss in the chopped chocolate and give it one final stir.
+2. Add the dry ingredients – Gently fold in cocoa powder, flour, cornstarch, baking soda, salt, and espresso powder.
+Stir in chopped chocolate.

 A tiramisu brownie with mascarpone topping on a plate.

-Variations
+Variations & Substitutions

-Common Questions About Tiramisu Brownies
+Common Questions about Tiramisu Brownies

 Do I have to use espresso powder in the brownie batter?